lbarman/drand-web/README.md

 }
 ```

-Typically, the library is used as is:
+Typically, the library is used like this:

 ``` typescript
 const d = new Drand('https://WEBSITE'); // will try to get https://WEBSITE/public for the randomness